-Generally, the subjects were found to be in a condition commensurate with age and style of construction.
-No obvious significant defects which would affect value or suitability for mortgage lending purposes were in evidence.
+Generally the property was found to be in a condition commensurate with age and style of construction.
+No significant defects which would affect value or suitability for mortgage lending purposes were identified.

 The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.